 - Browsing websites

-One way to open yourself up to attacks and vulnerabilities is to purchase antivirus software and turn it off because it's too complicated to use.
+Buying antivirus software and turning it off because it's too complicated to use will open yourself up to attacks and vulnerabilities.
 Worse yet, people often let the programs run but fail to keep them updated with the latest software releases.

-Look for Additional Bells and Whistles from High-Performing Software
+Do You Want Additional Bells and Whistles from High-Performing Software?

 - Firewalls and spam filtering